Blinne Ní Ghrálaigh

 Blinne Nessa Áine Ní Ghrálaigh is an Irish lawyer who has worked in England and Ireland.
 She specialises in human rights and international law.

-As an international human rights lawyer she has participated in cases such as Croatia–Serbia genocide case (2015), Colston Four trial (2020) or South Africa's genocide case against Israel (2023).
+As an international human rights lawyer she has participated in cases such as Croatia–Serbia genocide case (2015), Colston Four trial (2020) and South Africa's genocide case against Israel (2023).

 Early life and education

 Ní Ghrálaigh spent her early childhood in Glenamoy, a village in County Mayo.
 Her mother was from Dublin and her father from Mayo.
 Ní Ghrálaigh grew up in Holloway, North London where her mother taught at Tufnell Park Primary School.
 She was interested in law from a young age, and would spend her school holidays visiting the gallery of the Old Bailey.
 She studied French and Latin at Queens' College, Cambridge on a Foundation Scholarship, graduating with a Bachelor of Arts (BA) in Modern and Medieval Languages.

 After graduating, Ní Ghrálaigh worked for an American think tank, for an NGO, and as a paralegal for a human rights firm in London.
 She was offered a job as a legal observer on the Bloody Sunday Inquiry, prompting her to move to Derry for a year.
 Ní Ghrálaigh said of the experience in 2022, "It was an immense privilege to be part of that historic legal process" and that she remains friends with a number of the families she worked with.
 She went on to complete a Graduate Diploma in Law at the University of Westminster and a Master of Laws (LLM) in International Legal Studies at New York University.
 She also took a vocational course at the Inns of Court School of Law.